Zenkin/owen_pvt100_sensor/README.md

 For Airalab, https://aira.life 06-2018

 ## Dependencies
-It is the only dependency two dependencies:
+It is the only two dependencies, you can download it from the links below:
 * [MinimalModbus](http://minimalmodbus.readthedocs.io/en/master/installation.html)
 * [PySerial](https://pypi.org/project/pyserial/)